cinchy-co/Documentation/data-syncs/supported-data-sync-destinations/kafka-topic.md

 Event streaming thus ensures a continuous flow and interpretation of data so that the right information is at the right place, at the right time [for your key use cases](https://kafka.apache.org/powered-by).

+{% hint style="info" %}
-Before setting up your data sync destination, [ensure that you've configured your Source.](../supported-data-sync-sources/)
+Before you set up your data sync destination, [make sure to configure your Source.](../supported-data-sync-sources/)
+{% endhint %}

 {% hint style="success" %}
 The Kafka Topic destination supports batch and real-time syncs.